What Titre Foncier Means in Marrakech for Foreign Buyers

 The ownership document is called a Mulkiya or sometimes referred to simply as Melkia papers.

-These documents record that a sale or inheritance took place, but they are not registered with the Conservation Foncière and they do not carry the same state guarantee.
+These documents record that a sale or inheritance took place, but they are not registered with the Conservation Foncière and they do not carry the same state protection.

 Melkia properties are very common in the Marrakech medina, particularly for older riads and traditional houses that have been passed down through families for generations.